sentiampc/sentialabs.github.io/_drafts/2016-09-23-Serverless-Screenshot-Service.md

 Provider configuration
 ----------------------
 First, we need to setup our provider configuration, in this case, we'll use `aws`, with `nodejs4.3`.
+We also add an api key, so we can securely use our api, and add some iam rules to allow the functions to list and upload to the S3 bucket.

 ```yaml
 provider: